SilencedPlayz/resourcepacks/wheel_form/ReadMe.md

 # Wheel Form UI
-Adds a wheel form ui with 6 buttons, and displays the button's label by hovering
+Adds a wheel form ui with 6 buttons, and displays the button's label by hovering. *This only shows for the forms that has the title 'smc:wheel_form'*

 ## Screenshots
 ![image1](./screenshots/1753362277637.jpg)